Section 4: Discussion And Consequences

 Policy

 There was no policy in place when the project was started.
-The project team came up with guidelines for the healthcare practitioners to enable presence of family during resuscitation.
-The guidelines were based on the recommendations by ENA
+The project team came up with guidelines for the healthcare practitioners to enable the presence of family during resuscitation.
+The guidelines were based on the recommendations of the ENA.

 Practice

-In the past the patient’s family were asked to leave the patients room when a crisis occurred.
-Evidence from current studies show that the patients family want to be given the choice of FPDR.
-The program is organised, designed, and structured in an individual manner to satisfy the particular and various requirements if every participant.
+In the past, the patient’s family were asked to leave the patient’s room when a crisis occurred.
+Evidence from current studies shows that the patient’s family want to be given the choice of FPDR.
+The program is organised, designed, and structured in an individual manner to satisfy the particular and various requirements of every participant.
 Every participant will take part in the curriculum contents that enable a conducive environment for FPDR.
 The choice of FPDR will enable individuals to be more knowledgeable about the process of resuscitation.

 Research

-The department head in the facility has set up a plan that will follow up as well as check the results from the project for a period of first one year of the study.
-The objective of this program is to evaluate the success of the project based on the patient satisfaction in the emergency department.
+The department head in the facility has set up a plan to follow up and check the results of the project for the first year of the study.
+The objective of this program is to evaluate the success of the project based on patient satisfaction in the emergency department.
 Data gathered during this program could contain of the data gathered at the start of program for a period 1 to 2 years.

 Social Change

 The presence of family during resuscitation has proven to be helpful.
-It gives the family members a chance to be involved in the life-saving decisions and practices of their loved one.
-This practice is also of psychological benefits to the patients as well as the family members.
+It gives the family members a chance to be involved in the life-saving decisions and practices of their loved ones.
+This practice is also of psychological benefit to the patients as well as the family members.
 Implementation of this project will be beneficial as it will give individuals a chance to understand the practice better.
-It will facilitate improvement of patient care in the emergency department.
-Health care providers need to have a better understanding of their roles in patient care especially in the emergency department for better patient care.
+It will facilitate the improvement of patient care in the emergency department.
+Healthcare providers need to have a better understanding of their roles in patient care, especially in the emergency department, for better patient care.

 Conclusion

-Family Presence During Resuscitation (FPDR) provides an opportunity for families to demonstrate support to their loved ones during crisis.
-When FPDR is offered, family members are able to witness and participate in the decision making process regarding the life sustaining measures.
+Family Presence During Resuscitation (FPDR) provides an opportunity for families to demonstrate support to their loved ones during a crisis.
+When FPDR is offered, family members are able to witness and participate in the decision-making process regarding the life-sustaining measures.
 A trained individual will facilitate the FPDR Process while providing an explanation of all events.

 Appendix A: Primary Product Policy